slowernews/hamster-system/README.md

 ===
 ###Actionable notes (tasks):

 - actionable notes are called **tasks**.
-All tasks are managed in one folder.<br>
 Time related tasks live within the same file.
+Long term tasks are managed on a cloud synced folder.<br>
+Short term tasks are managed on a paper notebook.

 - tasks should have a due date: **( )**